As a life coach, you have a sacred calling and a desire to make a difference in the lives of others. But someone sold you a lie…

 Pretty simple, right?

-Choose Your Website Platform
+Step 2: Choose Your Website Platform

 Make Time and Delegate as Needed

-Consider hiring a virtual assistant or web designer to set up your website.
+You might also consider hiring a virtual assistant or web designer to set up your website.
 They can take care of everything from designing a beautiful homepage to creating custom pages and forms.

 And once you have your groundwork done, you’ll be ready to move on to the foundation!